dev-protocol/protocol/docs/WHITEPAPER.md

 The number of blocks between the proposal of a new Policy Contract and the end of voting.
 Once voting ends, the Policy Contract will be rejected.

-### abstentionPenalty

-The penalty that is applied when the owner of a Property Contract abstains from voting for a Market Contract or Policy Contract.
-The penalty is levied by instituting a period (block count) that is excluded from the calculation of market rewards.
-It is called within `allocate` for the Allocator Contract, and the penalty is decided using the following variable.

-- Abstention Count

-The period that is excluded from the calculation is calculated and returned.
-The starting block for the exclusion period is the block from the previous execution of `allocate`.
-During the period that is excluded from the calculation, execution of `allocate` will fail, and property value during the period will not be considered even after the end of the period.

-In order to calculate the abstention count, the Property Contracts for which voting did not take place for the Market Contract and Policy Contract vote acceptance periods are recorded.

 ### lockUpBlocks

 The number of continuous blocks after the request to cancel Staking.
 Users can cancel the DEV that they have staked in a Property Contract, but staking will continue for a specified number of blocks after the cancellation is requested.